 The “Better Mousetrap”

-- Kipu only spent $20k on advertising in it’s first 4 years, all sales were word of mouth, more evidence of Kipu’s cult status.
+- Kipu only spent $20k on advertising in its first four years.
+All sales were word of mouth, more evidence of Kipu’s cult status.
 Users take pride and feel ownership/invested in the process.

-- Better Reporting gives management Business Intelligence to make better decisions.
+- Better Reporting gives management verifiable business intelligence to help them make better decisions.

 Built Exclusively For Addiction Treatment

-- Built for addiction, Kipu helps clinicians document need, care and the treatment planning, as well as progress notes, group sessions, and more.
+- Built for those treating addiction, Kipu helps clinicians document need, care, and treatment planning.
+You can also list progress notes, group sessions, and more.

-- Gives users better demonstration of need, and more days approved.
+- It gives users a better demonstration of patient needs and more days approved.

-- Demonstrates a better record of treatment; it’s easy to use so clinicians document more.
+- Demonstrates a better record of treatment because it’s easy to use, so clinicians document more.

 - Lets clinicians work with patients instead of fighting with paper or primitive/inappropriate technology.

-- That allows the clinician to patient ratio to increase — same number of clinicians can serve more patients, and that drives growth and quality.
+- That allows the clinician to patient ratio to increase so that the same number of clinicians can serve more patients, which drives growth and quality.